 At the heart of any storage system is the symbiotic pairing of its file system and its physical storage devices.
-The ZFS file system in TrueNAS provides the best available data protection of any filesystem at any cost and makes very effective use of both spinning disk and all-flash storage, or a mix of the two.
-ZFS is fully prepared for the eventual failure of storage devices and is highly-configurable to achieve the perfect balance of redundancy and performance to meet any storage goal.
-A properly-configured TrueNAS system can tolerate the failure of multiple storage devices and even its boot media which can be quickly re-created with a copy of the configuration file.
+The ZFS file system in TrueNAS provides the best available data protection of any file system at any cost and makes very effective use of both spinning-disk and all-flash storage, or a mix of the two.
+ZFS is completely prepared for the eventual failure of storage devices.
+It is highly-configurable to achieve the perfect balance of redundancy and performance to meet any storage goal.
+A properly-configured TrueNAS system can tolerate the failure of multiple storage devices and even recreate its boot media with a copy of the configuration file.

 Choosing storage media is the first step in designing the storage system to meet immediate objectives and prepare for future capacity expansion.

-Serial Advanced Technology Attachment (SATA) is still the de facto standard disk interface and can be found in many desktop/laptop computers, servers, and some non-enterprise storage arrays.
-SATA disks first arrived offering double-digit gigabyte capacities and have since been produced to meet a myriad of capacity, reliability, and performance goals.
-While consumer desktop SATA disks are not as problematic as they used to be in terms of overall reliability, they are still not designed or warrantied for continuous operation or use in RAID groups.
-Therefore, Enterprise SATA disks were introduced to address both the “always-on” factor, vibration tolerance, and drive error handling required in storage systems.
-However, the price delta between desktop and enterprise SATA drives was (and still is) vast enough that it drove users to push their consumer drives into 24/7 service in pursuit of cost savings.
+Serial Advanced Technology Attachment (SATA) is still the de facto standard disk interface found in many desktop/laptop computers, servers, and some non-enterprise storage arrays.
+SATA disks first arrived offering double-digit gigabyte capacities and are now produced to meet a myriad of capacity, reliability, and performance goals.
+While consumer desktop SATA disks don’t have the problematic overall reliability issues they once had, they are still not designed or warrantied for continuous operation or use in RAID groups.
+Enterprise SATA disks address the ‘always-on’ factor, vibration tolerance, and drive error handling required in storage systems, but the price delta between desktop and enterprise SATA drives is vast enough that it drives users to push their consumer drives into 24/7 service in pursuit of cost savings.

-Drive vendors responded to this gap in the market (and likely grew tired of honoring warranties for failed desktop drives used in incorrect applications) by producing “NAS” drives, made famous by the original Western Digital (WD) Red™ drives with CMR/PMR technology (now called WD Red Plus).
-WD Red™ Plus NAS drives (non-SMR) are designed for use in systems with up to eight hard drives, up to 16 drives in the case of the WD Red™ Pro drives, and WD UltraStar™ drives for systems beyond 16 drives.
+Drive vendors, likely tired of honoring warranties for failed desktop drives used in incorrect applications, responded to this gap in the market by producing NAS drives, made famous by the original Western Digital (WD) Red™ drives with CMR/PMR technology (now called WD Red Plus).
+Western Digital Designed the WD Red™ Plus NAS drives (non-SMR) for use in systems with up to eight hard drives, or for up to 16 drives the WD Red™ Pro drives, and the WD UltraStar™ drives for systems beyond 16 drives.

 WD drives are known among the iXsystems Community Forum as the preferred hard drives for TrueNAS builds due to their exceptional quality and reliability.
 All TrueNAS Minis ship with WD Red™ Plus drives unless requested otherwise.

-Flash storage technology has made significant progress in recent years, enabling a revolution in mobile devices and the rise of flash storage in general-purpose PCs and servers.
-Unlike hard disks, flash storage is not sensitive to vibration and can be significantly faster with comparable reliability.
-Flash storage remains more expensive per gigabyte but is finding many ways into TrueNAS systems as that price gap continually narrows.
+Significant progress in flash storage technology in recent years has enabled a revolution in mobile devices and the rise of flash storage in general-purpose PCs and servers.
+Unlike hard disks, flash storage is not sensitive to vibration and can be much faster with comparable reliability.
+Flash storage remains more expensive per gigabyte but is finding many ways into TrueNAS systems as that price gap narrows.

-The shortest path for the introduction of flash storage into the mainstream market was for vendors to use standard SATA/SAS hard disk interfaces and form factors, effectively emulating standard hard disks but with no moving parts.
+The shortest path for the introduction of flash storage into the mainstream market was for vendors to use standard SATA/SAS hard disk interfaces and form factors that emulate standard hard disks but without moving parts.
 For this reason, flash storage Solid State Disks (SSDs) have SATA interfaces and are the size of 2.5” laptop hard disks, allowing them to be drop-in replacements for traditional hard disks.
-Flash storage SSDs can be used in place of HDDs for primary storage on a FreeNAS system, resulting in a faster, though either smaller or more expensive storage solution.
-If going “all-flash”, buy the highest-quality flash storage SSDs the budget allows with a focus on power safety and write endurance that matches your expected write workload.
+Flash storage SSDs can replace HDDs for primary storage on a TrueNAS system, resulting in a faster, though either a smaller or more expensive storage solution.
+If going all-flash, buy the highest-quality flash storage SSDs the budget allows with a focus on power safety and write endurance that matches your expected write workload.

 These storage device media arrange together to create powerful storage solutions.

-With hard disks providing double-digit terabyte capacities and flash-based options providing significantly higher performance, a “best of both worlds” option is available.
-With TrueNAS and OpenZFS, you can merge both flash and disk to create “hybrid storage”, which makes the most of both storage types.
+With hard disks providing double-digit terabyte capacities and flash-based options providing even higher performance, a best of both worlds option is available.
+With TrueNAS and OpenZFS, you can merge both flash and disk to create hybrid storage that makes the most of both storage types.
 In a hybrid configuration, large-capacity spinning disks store the data, while DRAM and flash act as hyper-fast read and write caching.
-The technologies work in conjunction with a flash-based separate write log (SLOG), which can be thought of as a write cache that keeps what’s called the ZFS-intent log (ZIL), used to accelerate writes.
-On the read side, flash can be used as a level two adaptive replacement (read) cache (L2ARC) to keep the hottest data sets on the faster flash media.
-Workloads with synchronous writes such as NFS and databases consistently benefit from SLOG devices, while workloads with frequently-accessed data may benefit from an L2ARC device.
-The reason that an L2ARC device is not always the best choice is because the level one ARC in RAM will always provide a faster cache; also, some RAM will be used by the L2ARC table.
+The technologies work in conjunction with a flash-based separate write log (SLOG), think of it as a write cache keeping what’s called the ZFS-intent log (ZIL), used to speed up writes.
+On the read side, flash is a level two adaptive replacement (read) cache (L2ARC) to keep the hottest data sets on the faster flash media.
+Workloads with synchronous writes such as NFS and databases benefit from SLOG devices, while workloads with frequently-accessed data might benefit from an L2ARC device.
+An L2ARC device is not always the best choice because the level one ARC in RAM always provide a faster cache, and the L2ARC table uses some RAM.

-A SLOG device need not be large as it only needs to service five seconds of data writes delivered by the network or a local application.
-A high-endurance, low-latency device between 8 GB and 32 GB in size is adequate for most modern networks, and multiple devices can be striped or mirrored for either performance or redundancy.
-Paying attention to the published endurance claims of the device is imperative, since a SLOG will be the funnel point for a majority of the writes made to the system.
+A SLOG device doesn’t need to be large.
+It only needs to service five seconds of data writes delivered by the network or a local application.
+A high-endurance, low-latency device between 8 GB and 32 GB in size is adequate for most modern networks, and you can strip or mirror several devices for either performance or redundancy.
+Paying attention to the published endurance claims of the device is imperative, since a SLOG acts as the funnel point for a majority of the writes made to the system.

 It is also vital that a SLOG device has power protection.
 The purpose of the ZFS intent log (ZIL), and thus the SLOG, is to keep sync writes safe in the event of a crash or power failure.
-If the SLOG isn’t power protected and its data is lost after a power failure, it defeats the purpose of using a SLOG in the first place!
+If the SLOG isn’t power-protected and loses data after a power failure, it defeats the purpose of using a SLOG in the first place!
 Check the manufacturer’s specifications to ensure the SLOG device is power safe or has power loss/failure protection.

-Random read performance is the most important quality to look for in an L2ARC device, as it needs to be able to support more IOPS than the primary storage media it is caching.
-For example, a single SSD as an L2ARC is not effective in front of a pool of 40 SSDs; the 40 SSDs will be able to handle far more IOPS than the single L2ARC drive.
+Random read performance is the most important quality to look for in an L2ARC device.
+It needs to support more IOPS than the primary storage media it caches.
+For example, using a single SSD as an L2ARC is ineffective in front of a pool of 40 SSDs as the 40 SSDs are able handle far more IOPS than the single L2ARC drive.
 As for capacity, 5x to 20x larger than RAM size is a good guideline.
 High-end TrueNAS systems can have NVMe-based L2ARC in the double digit terabytes in size, as an example.

-Keep in mind that for every data block in the L2ARC, the primary ARC needs an 88 byte entry; this can cause the ARC to fill up unexpectedly and actually reduce performance in a poorly-designed system.
-For example, a 480GB L2ARC filled with 4KiB blocks will need more than 10GiB of metadata storage in the primary ARC!
+Keep in mind that for every data block in the L2ARC, the primary ARC needs an 88 byte entry.
+This could cause an unexpected fill-up in the ARC and reduce performance in a poorly-designed system.
+For example, a 480GB L2ARC filled with 4KiB blocks needs more than 10GiB of metadata storage in the primary ARC.

-While zpool layout (the organization of LUNs and volumes, in TrueNAS/ZFS parlance) is beyond the scope of this guide, the availability of double-digit terabyte drives raises a question that TrueNAS users have not traditionally had the luxury of asking: how many drives should I use to achieve my desired capacity?
-Just because one can mirror two 16TB drives to achieve 16TB of available capacity, it doesn’t necessarily mean that one should.
-Mirroring two large drives offers the advantage of redundancy and balancing reads between the two devices, potentially lowering power draw, but little else.
-The write performance of two large drives will be at most that of a single drive.
-By contrast, an array of eight 4TB drives would offer a wide range of configurations to optimize performance and redundancy at a lower cost.
+Zpool layout (the organization of LUNs and volumes, in TrueNAS/ZFS parlance) is outside of the scope of this guide.
+The availability of double-digit terabyte drives raises a question TrueNAS users now have the luxury of asking. hHw many drives should I use to achieve my desired capacity?
+While you can mirror two 16TB drives to achieve 16TB of available capacity it doesn’t mean that you should.
+Mirroring two large drives offers the advantage of redundancy and balancing reads between the two devices which could lower power draw, but little else.
+The write performance of two large drives at most is that of a single drive.
+By contrast, an array of eight 4TB drives offers a wide range of configurations to optimize performance and redundancy at a lower cost.
 If configured as striped mirrors, eight drives could yield four times greater write performance with similar total capacity.
-You may also consider adding a “hot spare” drive with any zpool configuration to allow for the zpool to automatically rebuild itself in the event a primary drive fails in the zpool.
+You might also consider adding a hot spare drive with any zpool configuration to allow the automatic rebuild of zpool by itself if a primary drive fails in the zpool.